WhatDanDoes/nllb-en-fr/README.md

 pytest tests/test_command.py -k 'test_digit_skipping'
 ```

 For future me, this is causing some momentary frustration.
 The module has to be installed before it'll be properly tested.
-Changes made to the file don't register for some reason:
+Changes made to the file don't register for some reason.
+I'm sure this isn't how it's supposed to be done:

 ```
 pip install .